Call for Help

 Mental Health Services

-Every new client starts with a phone screening (called an Access Appointment) to collaboratively determine your needs and connect you to the best resources.
+For clinical mental health services, every new client starts with a phone screening (called an Access Appointment) to collaboratively determine your needs and connect you to the best resources.
 There is no charge for this appointment.
 To schedule an Access Appointment, call 608-265-5600 (option 2) or log on to MyUHS for 24/7 online scheduling.

 Is there a cost to use UHS services?